piotrmacha/highlightjs-daedalus/README.md

 ## Usage

-Explain how to install and use your grammar.

-Include the Highlight.js library in your webpage or Node app, then load this module.

 ### Static website

 Load the module after loading Highlight.js.
 Use the minified version found in the `dist` directory.
 This module is just a CDN build of the language, so it will register itself as the JavaScript is loaded.